 The 11 Best Apps to Learn Dutch: Tested and Ranked

 Langoly is supported by our readers.
 We review products independently, but we may earn affiliate commissions if you buy through links on this page.
+Please read our full disclosure for more information.

 Learning the Dutch language has many benefits.
 Whether you’re learning it for travel, business, or other personal reasons, you’ll be surprised how many doors open when you can speak it.
 Dutch is also a good language to know because it can be the perfect gateway to other languages like German and Afrikaans.